ztlhayden/deadheaddesign/src/ServicePageData/SocialMediaManagement.md

 featuredImage: ../assets/services/socialmedia.jpg
 alt: 'Woman using computer and a mobile phone with social media apps.'
 seoTitle: 'Social Media Manager, Lexington Kentucky'
-seoMeta: 'With Deadhead.Design's social media management service, you access tools and coaching that will ensure you're getting the most out of your business's social media campaign.
-Learn more.'
+seoMeta: "With Deadhead.Design's social media management service, you access tools and coaching that will ensure you're getting the most out of your business's social media campaign.
+Learn more."
 ---

 Business Social Media can be a great tool to engage new and existing customers.
 But social media marketing is complicated and time-consuming.
 Hiring a dedicated social media manager is expensive and sometimes just not possible.